 Access to residence permits for victims of human trafficking is regulated by Art 59bis of the LO 4/2000 and Arts 140-146 of the Royal Decree 557/2011 of 20 April.
-The Spanish definition of human trafficking refers to the one used by the Council of Europe, and also includes for example forced marriages.217
+The Spanish definition of human trafficking refers to the one used by the Council of Europe, and also includes for example forced marriages.

 If a migrant is identified as a victim of human trafficking, they should initially be granted a reflection and recovery period of 90 days.
 During this time, no proceedings should be initiated against the victim and in case any such proceedings are ongoing, they should be suspended.
-The victims as well as their children are granted temporary residence permits as well as provision of their sustenance.218 the Ministry of Labour and Social Security by taking into account information from organisations working with victims of human trafficking.
+The victims as well as their children are granted temporary residence permits as well as provision of their sustenance.

+When this period comes to an end, authorities grant the victim a residence permit if it is considered necessary due to their cooperation in investigation or with criminal charges, or in view of the victim's personal situation and possibilities for social integration.
+The residence permit on grounds of personal situation is granted by the Ministry of Labour and Social Security by taking into account information from organisations working with victims of human trafficking.
 The other type of residence permit, based on the collaboration in an investigation or criminal process, is granted by the State Secretary of Security.
-The Immigration Department of the Prosecution Service has emphasized that the requirement of "collaboration" has a very low threshold and involves providing information potentially useful for the investigation or prosecution of a crime.219 In case granted, these residence permits are valid for five years and include a right to work in any sector or region of Spain.220 They also grant the victim exemption from administrative liability for their irregular stay in the country.221
+The Immigration Department of the Prosecution Service has emphasized that the requirement of "collaboration" has a very low threshold and involves providing information potentially useful for the investigation or prosecution of a crime.
+In case granted, these residence permits are valid for five years and include a right to work in any sector or region of Spain.
+They also grant the victim exemption from administrative liability for their irregular stay in the country.